DeMarcoLab/fibsem/docs/started.md

 Please see README.md

+### Desktop Shortcut

+To create a desktop shortcut for FibsemUI, simply run the shortcut.py file after replacing the target path with the path you installed fibsem in.

 ### System Configuration

 The system configuration is defined by a system.yaml file.
 This defines various system settings, including connection details, beam, imaging, and stage settings.